jhu-ospo-courses/JHU-EN.601.270/Fall_2022/readme.md

 **Difficulty:** Level: 5/5 </br>

 ## PatternFly projects
-### PatternFly project #1: Convert interactive component examples from Javascript to Typescript (Multiple Students)
+### PatternFly #1: Convert interactive component examples from Javascript to Typescript (Multiple Students)
 **Description:**
 PatternFly examples provide interactive working code snippets which illustrate different use cases to consumers and allow them to try out various interactions.
 These examples were originally written in Javascript + React, but are being converted to Typescript + React to provide increased guardrails around their usage and better match the current technologies of our consumers.
 Each PatternFly component typically contains several exaamples, so this project allows a student to ramp up in complexity while offering a quick path to making pull request contributions and see their work reflected on our live website.
 </br>